gto76/python-cheatsheet/README.md

-from collections import defaultdict, namedtuple from dataclasses import make_dataclass from enum import Enum import functools, itertools, operator as op, re
+from collections import defaultdict, namedtuple from dataclasses import make_dataclass from enum import Enum import re, operator as op, itertools as it, functools as ft

 def main():